usdaud/algotradinglib.github.io/en/pedia/s/sharpe_ratio_optimization.md

 # Sharpe Ratio Optimization

-Sharpe Ratio Optimization is a fundamental technique in the field of algorithmic trading, allowing investors to assess and maximize the performance of their investment portfolios by adjusting for risk.
-Developed by William F. Sharpe, the Sharpe Ratio is a measure that helps quantify the reward-to-risk efficiency of an investment portfolio.
+[Sharpe Ratio](../s/sharpe_ratio.md) Optimization is a fundamental technique in the field of [algorithmic trading](../a/algorithmic_trading.md), allowing investors to assess and maximize the performance of their investment portfolios by adjusting for risk.
+Developed by William F. Sharpe, the [Sharpe Ratio](../s/sharpe_ratio.md) is a measure that helps quantify the reward-to-risk efficiency of an investment portfolio.
 It essentially compares the return of an investment against its risk, providing insights into the quality of the risk-adjusted returns.
 This metric is particularly useful for investors looking to optimize their portfolios to achieve the best possible returns relative to the undertaken risks.

 ## Understanding the Sharpe Ratio

-The Sharpe Ratio is calculated using the formula:
+The [Sharpe Ratio](../s/sharpe_ratio.md) is calculated using the formula:

-\[ \text{Sharpe Ratio} = \frac{(R_p - R_f)}{\sigma_p} \]
+\[ \text{[Sharpe Ratio](../s/sharpe_ratio.md)} = \frac{(R_p - R_f)}{\sigma_p} \]

 Where:
 - \( R_p \): Expected portfolio return